Cellular Aging: What Causes Cells to Age?

 How To Help Your Cells Age Healthfully

-If you’re a healthy adult, maintaining a healthy lifestyle will pay dividends into your cellular health account.
-Here are four tips to help your cells age healthfully.
+If you’re a healthy adult, maintaining a healthy lifestyle will pay dividends into your cellular health account and lifespan.
+Here are four tips to help your cells age healthfully with lifestyle interventions.

 1. Eat Right